Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 <br>

-### 7. Create a pull request to the upstream repository
+### 6. Create a pull request to the upstream repository

 Once you are satisfied with your contribution and validated it, open a PR from your forked repository to the original Terraform Module repository.
 Make sure you:

 1. Include/Add [`@Azure/avm-core-team-technical`](https://github.com/orgs/Azure/teams/avm-core-team-technical/members) as a reviewer.
 2. Make sure all Pull Requst Checks (e2e tests with all examples, linting and version-check) are passing.
+3. Watch comments from the PR checks and reviewers (Module owner or AVM core team) and address them accordingly.
+4. Once your PR is approved, merge it into the upstream repository and the Module owner will publish the module to the HashiCorp Terraform Registry.

 <br>